Gilbert Mackenzie Trench: Police Box

-In 1928, Trench was commissioned by the Metropolitan Police to design a new Police Box, able to not only take calls from public notifying the police force of a crime, but to also allow a "Bobby on the Beat" to sit inside and make himself a cup of tea whilst he waited for a call-out.
+In 1928, Trench was commissioned by the Metropolitan Police to design a new police box, able to not only take calls from public notifying the police force of a crime, but to also allow a "Bobby on the Beat" to sit inside and make himself a cup of tea whilst he waited for a call-out.
 It began its installation in 1929, with demonstrations at the 1936 Radio Show.
-The boxes saw much use over the next 40 years, doubling as air raid sirens in WW2.
+The boxes saw much use over the next 40 years, doubling as air raid sirens in World War II.
 By 1969, however, walkie-talkies and quick response vehicles such as the Ford Zephyr had made it redundant, and the home secretary James Callaghan had nearly all of them demolished.
 As of present, only 11 remain of the over 1000 originally constructed.
-It was immortalised in the British TV show Doctor Who after it became the disguise for the titular character's space-time machine, The TARDIS.
+It was immortalised in the British TV show Doctor Who after it became the disguise for the titular character's space-time machine, the TARDIS.

 He retired from the role of surveyor and chief architect to the Metropolitan Police in 1945; he was succeeded in the role by John Innes Elliott in 1947.